RaulPPelaez/UAMMD/docs/ParticleData.rst

-Typically, UAMMD modules will require a shared_ptr to an instance of ParticleData:
+.. note:: Typically, UAMMD modules will require a shared_ptr to an instance of ParticleData:

+**Example: creating a ParticleData instance**

 .. code:: c++

   auto pd = make_shared<ParticleData>(numberParticles);